analogwp/analogwp-client-handoff/BUILD_SCRIPTS_GUIDE.md

 ```

 ### Version not detected
-Check that `analogwp-client-handoff.php` has this format:
+Check that `analogwp-site-notes.php` has this format:
 ```php
 * Version: 1.0.0
 ```